jemay/matlab_standards/matlab_standards.md

 ## Complexity

 **Description:** The number of lines of code and complexity of functions **SHOULD** be minimized as appropriate, especially for nested functions and methods in a classdef file.
-As a rule, functions should do only one thing.
+See standard on Single Responsibility below.

 **Rationale:** Short functions are more likely to be readable, reusable and testable.